-- 2.1 This policy applies to the whole College. - 2.2 This policy applies at all times including where pupils or staff are away from the School, whether they are on school-arranged activities or otherwise, and whether or not the School is open.
-It will therefore apply out of School hours and in the holidays. - 2.3 This policy applies to core School activities and to out of hours and commercial activities run by the school.
-Where a third party is using the premises, the School will ensure that there is a written agreement in place confirming they have adequate safeguarding procedures. - 2.4 This policy is designed to address the specific statutory obligations on the School to safeguard and promote the welfare of children. - 2.5 A child is someone who has not yet reached their 18th birthday, but in practice this policy applies to all young people studying or living within Abbey DLD Colleges accommodation.
+- 2.1 This policy applies to the whole College. - 2.2 This policy applies at all times including where pupils or staff are away from the College, whether they are on College-arranged activities or otherwise, and whether or not the College is open.
+It will therefore apply out of College hours and in the holidays. - 2.3 This policy applies to core College activities and to out of hours and commercial activities run by the College.
+Where a third party is using the premises, the College will ensure that there is a written agreement in place confirming they have adequate safeguarding procedures. - 2.4 This policy is designed to address the specific statutory obligations on the College to safeguard and promote the welfare of children. - 2.5 A child is someone who has not yet reached their 18th birthday, but in practice this policy applies to all young people studying or living within Abbey DLD Colleges accommodation.